BigBeefyCow666/QuarrySaver/README.md

 Because of this problem I plan to create a new version that saves things temporarily to disk to minimise memory use, but this will be complicated.

 ## Compared to JKM and SweetBaboo's
 OK, so my goal was to make it run faster than JKM and SweetBaboos's version, so lets look at the numbers.
+These tests were made using the same litematica file, same settings and same machine:
+QuarrySaver:            `Read and analysed 286,858,440 blocks in 0:01:10.415282 (70.415 seconds) finding 5244 illegal blocks.`
+JKM and SweetBaboo's:   ``

 # Credits
 I got the idea to make this after seeing JKM and SweetBaboo's version they made and how slow it was, and wanted to improve the quality of life of building a quarry (and to prove that python can be fast if written right).